-Benchmarking and Use of Compensation Consultant for Fiscal 2014
+Benchmarking and Use of Compensation Consultant for Fiscal 2015

-During fiscal 2014, our Compensation Committee reviewed compensation programs for our executive officers against publicly available compensation data, which was compiled directly by our external compensation consultant.
+During fiscal 2015, our Compensation Committee reviewed compensation programs for our executive officers against publicly available compensation data, which was compiled directly by our external compensation consultant.
 The companies selected by our external compensation consultant for its survey for benchmarking our executive officers' compensation included companies in similar industries and generally of similar sizes and market capitalizations.

-The list of companies against which we benchmarked the compensation of our executive officers in fiscal 2014 included the following:
+The list of peer companies against which we benchmarked the compensation of our executive officers in fiscal 2015 included the following:

 - Genpact Limited;

 - EXL Service Holdings Inc.;

-- First Source Solutions Limited;
+- First Source Solutions Limited:

 - · Cap Gemini;

 - iGate;

-- Mphasis Limited;
+- · Mphasis Limited;

 - Syntel;

 - Wipro Technologies (BPO);

-- · Steria; and
+- Steria; and

-- · Tech Mahindra.
+- Tech Mahindra.

 Our Compensation Committee used the data derived by our external compensation consultant primarily to ensure that our executive compensation programs are competitive.
-A selected subset of companies from those listed above that were found most closely comparable as benchmark for a particular position were considered to arrive at the compensation benchmark review of individual executive officers.
-Where compensation information was not publicly disclosed for a specific management position for companies that provide business and technology services, our Compensation Committee reviewed data corresponding to the most comparable position and also considered the comparative experience of the relevant executive officers.
+A selected subset of peer companies from those listed above that were found most closely comparable as benchmark for a particular position were considered to arrive at the compensation benchmark review of individual executive officers.
+Where compensation information was not publicly disclosed for a specific management position in the relevant industry, our Compensation Committee reviewed data corresponding to the most comparable position and also considered the comparative experience of the relevant executive officers.

 There is enough flexibility in the existing compensation programs to respond and adjust to the evolving business environment.
 Accordingly, an individual's compensation elements could be changed by our Compensation Committee based on changes in job responsibilities of the executive.
-In addition to input from our external compensation consultant's survey, our Compensation Committee also took into consideration our performance and industry indicators in deciding our compensation for fiscal 2014.
+In addition to input from our external compensation consultant's survey, our Compensation Committee also took into consideration our performance and industry indicators in deciding our compensation for fiscal 2015.

-Based on the elements listed above and in line with our compensation philosophy, in fiscal 2014 our Compensation Committee adjusted our executive officers compensation as described in "-Executive Compensation for Fiscal 2014" below.
+Based on the elements listed above and in line with our compensation philosophy, in fiscal 2015 our Compensation Committee adjusted our executive officers compensation as described in "- Executive Compensation for Fiscal 2015" below.

-Executive Compensation for Fiscal 2014
+Executive Compensation for Fiscal 2015